kumu/docs/overview/view-editors.md

 ## Advanced Editor

-To open the Advanced Editor, click the Settings icon <i class="fa fa-sliders"></i> to open the Basic Editor, then click **SWITCH TO ADVANCED EDITOR** at the bottom of the Basic Editor.
+To open the Advanced Editor, click the Settings icon  to open the Basic Editor, then click **SWITCH TO ADVANCED EDITOR** at the bottom of the Basic Editor.

 <span class="small plain">
 ![](/images/advanced-editor-hf.png)